tAndreani/IPVARIABLE/README.md

 ![rsm](https://user-images.githubusercontent.com/6462162/53360397-b9840e00-3935-11e9-87cf-f577b7b8cb6d.png)
 ###### Figure 2-B) Reproducibility Score Matrix where rows show segments and columns show their conversion score for each protein (1 for segments in regions that are reproducible and 0 for segments in regions that are not reproducible) and a final reproducibility score (RS) defined as the average value of the row (or NA if more than 1 conversion score equals NA)

-Afterwards, regions with more than one NA value were discarded and regions with a reproducibility score of 0, that we named noisy, are estimated computing a z-score and respective p.value after 1000 sampling of the reproducibility score matrix.
+Afterwards, regions with more than one NA value were discarded and regions with a reproducibility score of 0, that we named variable, are estimated computing a z-score and respective p.value after 1000 sampling of the reproducibility score matrix.
 Sampling is performed with the "sample" function in R.

-# Noisy regions estimation in K562, GM12878, HepG2 and MCF-7 cell lines
+# variable regions estimation in K562, GM12878, HepG2 and MCF-7 cell lines

 A statistical test was computed based on to the computation of a z-score and p.value using 1000 randomizations: